sstadick/perbase/README.md

 There are two distinct modes that `only-depth` can run in, gated by the `--fast-mode` flag.
 When running in fast-mode, only depth over the area a read covers is only determined by the reads start and end postions, and no cigar related info is taken into account. `--mate-fix` may still be used in this mode, and areas where mates overlap will not be counted twice.

-Without the `--fast-mode` flag, the depth at each position is determined in a manner similar to `simple-depth` where `DEL` will count toward depth, but `REF_SKIP` will not.
+Without the `--fast-mode` flag, the depth at each position is determined in a manner similar to `base-depth` where `DEL` will count toward depth, but `REF_SKIP` will not.
 Additionally, any reads that fail the `--exclude-flags` will not be counted toward depth.
 Lastly, `--mate-fix` can be applied to avoid counting regions twice where mates may overlap.

 Regarding mate fixes, `perbase` will will "fixes" based only on the counted regions in a read.
 For example, if you have a read that goes from "chr1:10-1000" with a CIGAR of "25M974N1M", and the mate alignes nicely at "chr1:45-70" with CIGAR "25M", the mate will count toward the depth over "chr1:45-74".
 This is in contrast to other tools that will reject the mate even though it overlaps a region of R1 that is not counted toward depth.